-U.S. Army Medical Materiel Center-Korea (USAMMC-K) serves as U.S. Forces Korea's Theater Lead Agent for Medical Materiel (TLAMM) and provides medical materiel support to theater medical forces, ensures tactical units are integrated into the medical supply chain and assists the combatant commander in health logistics support planning.
+U.S. Army Medical Materiel Center-Korea (USAMMC-K) serves as U.S. Forces Korea's Theater Lead Agent for Medical Materiel (TLAMM) and provides medical materiel support to theater medical forces, ensures tactical units are integrated into the medical supply chain and assists the Combatant Commander in health logistics support planning.

-USAMMC- K provides medical logistics support to joint forces and the Department of State.
-USAMMC-K manages two centrally funded programs, including the medical chemical defense materiel and Pandemic Influenza (PI) stocks.

-USAMMC-K contributes to Eighth Army's medical readiness by managing and fielding countermeasures used in the protection and treatment of Soldiers in the event of a chemical, biological, radiological or nuclear attack.
-These counter measures include pretreatment, treatment, antidotes skin decontamination and Potency and Dated (P&D) items for the medical equipment set, chemical agent patient treatment.
+USAMMC- K stands ready to "Fight Tonight" alongside our Korean allies to defeat aggression on the Korean peninsula.
+In addition to serving the Army, USAMMC-K also provides medical logistics support to joint forces and the U.S. Department of State.
+USAMMC-K manages two centrally funded programs, including the medical chemical defense materiel (MCDM) and pandemic influenza (PI) stocks.
+USAMMC-K contributes to Eighth Army's medical readiness by managing and fielding countermeasures used in the protection and treatment of Soldiers in the event of a chemical, biological, radiological, or nuclear attack.
+These counter measures include pretreatment, treatment, antidotes skin decontamination and Potency and Dated (P&D) items for the Medical Equipment Set, Chemical Agent Patient Treatment.
 PI stocks managed by USAMMC-K are centrally funded assets by the Assistant Secretary of Defense (Health Affairs) and are intended to respond to a pandemic or other public health emergencies.

-The USAMMC-K team includes approximately 150 personnel, including U.S. and Republic of Korea military, local Korean civilians and Army Civilians.
-Unique to USAMMC-K, is the assigned 563rd Medical Logistics Company, from the 65th Medical Brigade, which provides over 50% of the workforce.
+The USAMMC-K team includes approximately 150 personnel, including U.S. and Republic of Korea military, local Korean civilians, and Army Civilians.
+Unique to USAMMC-K, is the assigned 563rd Medical Logistics Company, from the 65th Medical Brigade, which provides just over 50% of the workforce.